 Not all customers treat the waiter or the person working in the restaurant kindly.
 By learning interpersonal skills, the person working in the restaurant will also learn to smile and endure insults from customers, since they can't react any other way.
 I've been employed in the restaurant service industry for many years and I can honestly say that even though it has its ups and downs, I love it.
 Ultimately, one can see that working in a restaurant is like being part of a family full of fun, loyalty, disappointment, lots of pressure, satisfaction, etc. Anyone who reads this will understand the need to have worked in a restaurant at some point or another, since it has many advantages.

 People who have worked in restaurants and experienced rude behavior from customers will also treat waiters more humanely.
-In a restaurant, a group of people work together to prepare food, just as requested by the customer seated at the table.
-If the person who works in a restaurant ever reaches an important position, they will recognize the need to behave politely and treat everyone well.
+In a restaurant, a group of people work together to prepare food as requested by the customer seated at the table.
+If the person working in a restaurant ever reaches an important position, they will recognize the need to behave politely and treat everyone well.
 In the restaurant business, everyone is part of a team; they help each other out, they always support each other and everyone enjoys the restaurant experience and atmosphere.
 As you learn the restaurant menu, you're likely to come across new dishes or ingredients that you've never heard of before.

 Most restaurants have a staff of 50 people or less, so you quickly learn to rely on your co-workers.
 When working in the restaurant, you'll become familiar with different types of beverages that are served there.
-When you work in a restaurant, what you need to know is that tips have risen from 15% to 18% while you eat out at a restaurant.
-Working in a restaurant or food service industry not only helps you in terms of money and food, but also in many other ways.
-While many restaurants are open around the clock, it's the main lunch and dinner times that rush into play and it's exciting.
+When you work in a restaurant, it's important to know that tips have risen from 15% to 18% when eating out at a restaurant.
+Working in a restaurant or food service industry not only helps you financially and with food but also in many other ways.
+While many restaurants are open around the clock, it's mainly lunch and dinner times that get busy and it's exciting.